Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Summary and conclusions

 Based on the obtained closed orbits of various configurations in the target spacetime, we also simulated their corresponding gravitational wave signals and light curves.
 In the gravitational wave signals, the periastron and apastron regions of the closed orbits contribute to distinct components of the waveform.
-While it is challenging to identify specific orbital features such as the number of leaves directly from the gravitational wave signals, the orbital expansion induced by the dark matter halo leads to a noticeable phase delay in the waveforms.
+Specifically, the former contributes to the high-frequency oscillations of the signal, whereas the latter accounts for the smooth regions and broad bumps.
+Particularly, for the gravitational wave signals radiated by rational orbits within a single complete period, the number of high-frequency oscillation bursts equals the number of orbital leaves, while the number of sharp peaks within the high-frequency components correlates with the frequency of periastron passages.
+Furthermore, the orbital expansion induced by the dark matter halo leads to a noticeable phase delay in the waveforms.
 This phase delay can be readily identified, and the degree of delay is positively correlated with the dark matter halo parameters.
+More importantly, based on our preliminary analysis regarding the sensitivity curve, both the calculated characteristic strain and the frequency of the gravitational wave signals appear to fall within the observation window of LISA, suggesting that our findings may extend beyond purely theoretical correlations between physical parameters and orbital phenomena, potentially offering prospects for future observational extraction.

-Regarding the light curves, we discovered a potential correlation between the number of orbital leaves and the peak characteristics.
-A larger number of leaves corresponds to a more complex arrangement of peaks within a single period.
+Regarding the light curves, we find that prominent peaks tend to be generated when the orbit evolves into the vicinity of the periastron; simultaneously, we discovered a potential correlation between the number of orbital leaves and the number of peaks.
+Specifically, within a complete orbital evolution period, the number of peaks in the light curve is exactly equal to $3z-1$.
 However, this discrepancy is best identified through the gravitational lensing effect, which becomes prominent only when the observation line of sight approaches the orbital plane.
+Furthermore, it must be emphasized that because the number of peaks in the light curves is intrinsically tied to the periastron passages, it is inevitably governed by the parameters $w$ and $v$.
+Consequently, the algebraic $3z-1$ correlation discovered in this work is strictly confined to the $(z,w,v)=(z,1,z-1)$ orbital family.
+The derivation of a more generalized relationship encompassing broader orbital configurations will be a primary focus of our future investigations.

 The results of this paper not only unveil the influence of dark matter halos on curved spacetimes but also integrate the two major messengers, gravitational and electromagnetic radiation, into the study of orbital dynamics in black hole spacetimes.
 This comprehensive approach paves a new avenue for exploring the potential observational properties of orbits and extracting intrinsic spacetime information.